keolo/population/README.md

 services:

-* [Importer](services/importer): Extract, transform, and load population data from CSV files to database
+* [Importer](services/importer): Extract, transform, and load population data from CSV files to an embedded database
 * [Server](services/server): Retrieve and respond with population metadata for a given zip code
 * [Client](services/client): Consume Server API